 Inflation rate variable has the expected negative sign and it is statistically significant at the 1% level of significance in all four cases.
 These findings are also consistent with the findings of previous studies.
 The variable representing the economic freedom has a negative sign in all four cases but it is statistically significant only for upper-middle income countries.
-This variable is defined as follows: 1 if free; 2 if partly free; and 3 if not free.
+This variable is defined as follows: 1 if free; 2 if partly free; and 3 in not free.
 Therefore, the negative sign can be interpreted as countries which are relatively free tend to have a higher economic growth.
-The ethnic war dummy variable has a negative sign in all cases and is highly statistically significant in all cases except for upper-middle income countries, implying that ethnic wars have an adverse effect on economic growth.
-This finding is not surprising given the fact that upper-middle income countries.
+The ethnic war dummy variable has a negative sign in all cases and highly statistically significant in all cases except for upper-middle income countries, implying that ethnic wars have an adverse effect of economic growth.
+This finding is not surprising given the fact that upper-middle income countries suffer the least from ethnic wars than low-income countries.